Code of Ethics and Practice National College of Hypnosis and Psychotherapy and National Society of Hypnosis and Psychotherapy

 If you want to ensure that I am the right therapist for you, please either email me at firstname.lastname@example.org or call me on 0161 881 1677 and I am more than happy to answer any questions you may have.
 I offer a no obligation consultation giving you the chance to determine whether I am the right therapist for you.
 You may also find that reading my code of ethics, practice agreement, my about me page, and/or my CV page will help to give you a better idea of what to expect if you consult me.

-Unlike most hypnotherapists, I am also an accredited Psychotherapist with the UK Council for Psychotherapy and a Registered Member of the British Association for Counselling and Psychotherapy.
+Unlike most hypnotherapists, I am also an accredited Psychotherapist for over 20 years with the UK Council for Psychotherapy.
 The skills I acquired as a psychotherapist assists the hypnotherapeutic process considerably and helps my clients gain new insights into the potential causes of their issues.
 This is still done in a brief, solution focused manner.